TeYuanLiu/teyuanliu.github.io/content/blog/zola.md

 -   The argument parentheses are required.
 -   All arguments are required.
 -   Shortcodes are rendered before the page's Markdown is parsed so they don't have access to Tera variables, the page's table or contents, or global functions like `get_page`, `get_section`, `get_taxonomy`, etc.
--   Concatenation and other operators are unavailable
+-   Concatenation and other operators are unavailable.

-If the shortcode is invalid it will get rendered directly into the final HTML instead of being processed.
+If a shortcode is invalid it will get rendered directly into the final HTML instead of being processed.

 #### Shortcode without body and arguments